 Why Punishment Should Be Avoided

 My parents punished all eight of us regularly, although I'll argue that I got it more as the oldest.
 The punishment included yelling, hitting and being sent to our room.
 When I was laying in my bed crying, I never thought about what it was that I did.
 All I ever thought about was how much I hated my parents and thoughts about how I could get even.
+I even had thoughts about running away and suicide, but I'm thankful today that I never acted on them.

 Photo by Ksenia Makagonova on Unsplash